testrashmi/codeenginetryjob/README.md

 From your Code Engine jobrun page, click Configure logging.Select the newly created Log Analysis instance in the prior step.
 Click Select to receive platform logs.

-Now that platform logging is configured, from your Code Engine app page, click Launch logging to open your platform logs window.
+Now that platform logging is configured from your Code Engine app page, click Launch logging to open your platform logs window.

 Under Observability dashboard, instance can be seen.